LuisFLongo/kyoto-initiative/README.md

   [Multi-Messenger Astrophysics in the Dynamic Universe](https://www2.yukawa.kyoto-u.ac.jp/~mm2026/).

-* Early March 2026: this document should be finalized.
+* Mid March 2026: this document should be finalized.
 The project will be announced to the broader community and open to anyone who wants to join.

 * By early summer 2026: deadline for groups to "pre-register" their submission.